snam0115/dsc96-fa21/README.md

 There is no required textbook for the course.

 # Grading
 There will be four assignments and most of them requires written reports and/or oral presentations.
 Throughout the quarter you will also be asked to review your peer's project report and provide feedback for them.
+Grading will be done based on the completeness of each studio activity and assignment (= you have to submit all the deliverables), as emphasized by multiple times throughout the quarter.

+====== Text below is deprecated ======
 The grading breakdowns are as below.

 * Reading on Qualitative vs. Quantitative Research: 10%
 * Open Coding Analysis Project: 25%
 * SDPD Project: 25%
 * Open-Ended Project: 30%
 * Reviewing Peer's Report: 10%